This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Morning: The Riverside Walk and The Narrows

-As the sun peeks over the horizon, kickstart your day in Zion National Park with a leisurely stroll along the Riverside Walk.
+Kickstart your day in Zion National Park with a stroll along the Riverside Walk, which will take you to the Narrows.

-This easy, about 1-mile long, paved trail winds alongside the Virgin River, offering a peaceful and picturesque introduction to the park’s natural splendor.
+This is an easy, about 1-mile long, paved trail that winds alongside the Virgin River and offers a peaceful and picturesque introduction to the park’s beauty.

 GOOD TO KNOW: Riverside Walk Trailhead is located at the Temple of Sinawava, which is Zion shuttle stop number 9.